jyotiyadav2508/Blog_Website_PP4/TESTING.md

 | Status | **Delete Post - User Logged In**
 |:-------:|:--------|
 | &check; | That the user can see the user name and the message with post title that they would like to delete their post
-| &check; | Clicking the Delete button redirects back to the User page
+| &check; | Clicking the Delete button redirects back to the User post list page
 | &check; | That an alert message informs the user that they successfully deleted their post
 | &check; | That the post is completely deleted and doesnt show up in the database or subsequently any place on the website